-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regard to medical devices for weight or fat loss.
+Disclaimer: None of the information in this article constitutes medical advice.
+All statements are merely the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to weight loss.

 The VibroSculpt is a device that claims to burn fat through vibration applied to the skin.
 The device rotates at a speed of 2,600 revolutions per minute (RPM), and the brand claims this can provide benefits from reduced waist circumference to flatter abs to minimized cellulite.

-In this article we’ll review medical studies to determine whether these claims are likely to be legitimate, or if the VibroSculpt is just selling a dream.
+In this article we’ll review medical studies to provide our determination on whether these claims are likely to be legitimate, or if VibroSculpt is just selling a dream.

 Lack of Citations for Health Claims

-It’s notable that VibroSculpt has no science section of their site or any citations for the bold health and aesthetic claims they make.
+It’s notable that VibroSculpt has no science section of their site or any citations for the bold health and aesthetic claims they make, such as that the device's "micro-vibration" and "micro-compression technology" works to "tighten figure."
 The burden of proof is on the manufacturer to provide evidence that their medical device is effective, and VibroSculpt’s site doesn’t appear to do so at all.

-We find this lack of medical citations or research to be a red flag about the company, and we recommend that consumers generally avoid products making bold health claims without making any attempt to prove those health claims.
+We find this lack of medical citations or research to be a red flag about the company, and we recommend that consumers generally avoid products making bold health or aesthetic claims without making any attempt to prove those claims.

-Most medical devices for improving skin, like the SolaWave, at least link to a few medical trials suggesting how or why the product will have an effect.
+Most medical devices for improving skin, like the SolaWave, at least link to a few medical trials suggesting how or why the product will work.

 Do Handheld Vibration Devices Burn Fat?

-We’ve already covered the fact that the VibroScuplt itself hasn’t been proven to work, but it’s worthwhile to investigate whether there is any evidence that the class of medical devices is effective generally.
+We’ve already covered the fact that the VibroScuplt itself hasn’t been proven to work in medical studies, but it’s worthwhile to investigate whether there is any evidence that the class of medical devices is effective generally.

 VibroSculpt is described as a “micro-vibration” and “micro-compression” device on the product’s homepage.
-We searched PubMed, which is the largest database of medical trials, for both terms and found no relevant results.
+We searched PubMed, which is one of the largest databases of medical trials, for both terms and found no relevant results.

 We did locate one medical trial suggesting that vibration plate machines found in gyms may be effective for fat loss, but these devices are totally different from a handheld “micro-vibration” device.